agera-air/crypto/README.md

   </a>
 </p>

-An ActionScript cryptography library for AIR SDK.
+An asynchronous ActionScript cryptography library for AIR SDK.

+> **Disclaimer:** The algorithm is a taken from the [by.blooddy.crypto](https://github.com/blooddy/blooddy_crypto) library, which was released in 2016.
+I do not own the encryption algorithms used throughout the library.

 Supported encryption formats:

-* SHA-1 (160 bits)
+* SHA-1
 * Base-64

 ## Getting started